sparkflows/sparkflows-docs/docs/aws/aws-iam-assume-role/fire-configuration.rst

 Once the Group is attached to any User in Fire Insights application, save the Configurations.

-4. Open DATA/AWS S3, you will see the S3 Bucket added for Assume Role will be Listed.
+4. Open DATA/AWS S3, you will see the S3 Bucket listed

 Now you can use it for Creating workflow in the Node.